noncorpus/DnD5e/characters/pearl.md

 * **Two-Weapon Fighting**.
 When you engage in two-weapon fighting, you can add ability modifier to the damage of the second attack.
 * **Ranger Archetype: Hunter**.
   * **Colossus Slayer**.
 Once per turn, when you hit a creature with a weapon attack, add 1d8 extra damage.
+  * **Multiattack Defense**.
+When a creature hits you with an attack, you gain a +4 bonus to AC against all subsequent attacks made by that creature for the rest of the turn.

 ### Proficiencies